PaulCordellier/Nobespo/README.md

 ### .NET secrets

-You need to setup the three secrets DbPassword, JwtSecretKey, TmdbApiKey and TmdbApiReadToken with their corresponding value.
-Here's a link [that shows you how to do that](https://learn.microsoft.com/en-us/aspnet/core/security/app-secrets) just in case.
+To run the app without docker, you need to setup the four secrets DbPassword, JwtSecretKey, TmdbApiKey and TmdbApiReadToken with their corresponding value, with .NET secrets.
+Here's a link [that shows you how to do that](https://learn.microsoft.com/en-us/aspnet/core/security/app-secrets).

 ## Certificate